ologn-tech/picast/README.rst

 Then, search for the wireless display named "picast" on the source device you want to cast.
 Use "12345678" for a WPS PIN number.
 It is recommended to initiate the termination of the receiver on the source side.
-    $ pip install -r requirements.txt

-After Pi connects to the source, it has an IP address of ``192.168.173.1`` and this connection can be reused for other purposes like SSH.
+After Pi connects to the source, it has an IP address of ``192.168.173.1``

 Autostart